ankitnigam92/zp_hybridautomationframework/README.md

 > Each feature file is implementing category and filter (flavour or toys) combinations for DE and NL countries.
 > In scripts I am testing single category - single filter or single category - multi filter combinations.

-:exclamation: To write the features I am following **Imperative style** instead of **Declarative style**.
+:exclamation: To write the features, I am following **Imperative style** instead of **Declarative style**.
 As per my experience, Imperative style makes framework more re-usable to test other applications and functional testers can easily adopt the scripting.

 ```
 Repository
 ```

 * Instead of using traditional POM for designing framework.
 I am maintaining objects, divided by pages in **repository.xml**
-* Using unmarshalling to load xml to objects and extracting locators at run time
+* Using unmarshalling to load xml to objects and extracting locators at runtime

 ```
 Driver
 ```
 * Driver folder contains DriverManger.
-It allows use to test application with different browsers like _Chrome and Firefox_.
+It allows us to test application with different browsers like _Chrome and Firefox_.
 However, I have tested my scripts only with Chrome browser.
 * User can pass browser and platform using **-Dbrowser={browser_name}** and **-Dplatform={platform_name}** properties.
 * Environment details like app urls can also be set using properties in pom.xml.